 Each individual has a specific purpose to fulfill, and our Creator has given each one a unique set of talents and skills in order to carry out that purpose.
 This destiny in Christ applies to each one of us, even to the struggling teen whose current behavior is out of line.

 We accomplish many things in the lives of young women here at New Lifehouse.
 First, we accomplish helping young women find a relationship with God.
 This is done by helping them to understand that the relationship is theirs to develop.
 A person comes to know God through Jesus Christ but must work out their own relationship from there.
 It is something personal and must be developed on a personal level.
-Teen Challenge accomplishes that through the curriculum, challenges and mentoring that take place while the student is here.
-The natural thing that begins to take place because of this is the healing and restoration of the young man.
+Teen Challenge accomplishes that through the curriculum, challenges and mentoring that takes place while the student is here.
+The natural thing that begins to take place because of this is the healing and restoration of the young woman.
 Because of the personal restoration that takes place the family is then restored.

 We believe strongly in the grace of Jesus Christ.
 God offers us salvation as a free and undeserved gift, not on the basis of any righteous act we have done.
 We are precious to God, chosen by Him before we were formed in the womb, before we ever responded to Him in obedience and faith.
 Thus, our good works are not the basis of our salvation, but our obedience in allowing Jesus Christ to work through us.